-Welcome to the OPA Support Group for Manchester (Wigan)
+Welcome to the Affilated Support Group for Manchester (Wigan)

 We meet regularly at St Peters Pavillion, Hindley.
 At our meetings you will have the opportunity to meet others in a similar situation to you, as well as their family members and those supporting them.
 Meetings are free to attend, and light refreshments are provided.